CloudBindle/bindle/README.md

 Make sure you choose the right package format for your OS, the above is for Ubuntu.

-You then need to install plugins to handle AWS and OpenStack.
+You then need to install plugins to handle AWS, vCloud, and/or OpenStack.
 The Virtualbox provider is available out of the box with Vagrant.

-  vagrant plugin install vagrant-aws vagrant plugin install vagrant-openstack-plugin
+  vagrant plugin install vagrant-aws vagrant plugin install vagrant-openstack-plugin vagrant plugin install vagrant-vcloud

 The vagrant_cluster_launch.pl Perl script requires Perl (of course) and also a few modules.
 You can install these using [CPAN](http://www.cpan.org/) or via